 Q. How do the tracking cookies work and for how long?

 A. You’ll be able to share unique links to course landing pages, free webinars and classes, blog posts, and other resources.
 When a lead visits an affiliate link, no matter where that link redirects them to, a cookie is dropped on their device which associates it with that affiliate.

 No matter what product the lead buys, as long as the product is included in the affiliate program, the affiliate will earn a commission.
 Depending on the product, you’ll receive a 40-50 percent commission.

 Your affiliate links use a last cookie system.
 This means that if the same user follows two different affiliate links and makes a purchase only after accessing the Shortcuts website through the second/last affiliate’s link, this second affiliate will be credited for any conversions.

 The cookies expire after six months.
 So if you refer someone who makes a purchase within those six months, you’ll earn a commission.

 Q. When and how will I get paid?

 A. You will receive payout for your commissions via PayPal each month, no sooner than 30 days after the commission is processed.
 This gives students a grace period to request a refund if desired.
 Payment is in US dollars.
 It is easy to convert payments in US dollars to any other currency in your PayPal account

 Q. How can I promote my link?

 A. There are lots of ways you can promote my products, so long as you are following the terms of our affiliate agreement.
-Write blog posts, record videos, create Pinterest pins, share on social media, put a link in your podcast show notes, have links on your Resources page, blog sidebar, or in the footer of blog posts . . . feel free to get creative.
+Write blog posts, record videos, create Pinterest pins, share on social media, put a link in your podcast show notes or record an ad, have links on your Resources page, blog sidebar, or in the footer of blog posts . . . feel free to get creative.
 You can even promote my freebies with a unique link—once they sign up, I’ll do the rest, and you’ll earn money when a customer buys something.